zlatkomarjanovic/User-Management-System/README.md

 ### Welcome to User Management Github page

-## Before proceeding with testing please make sure to install all the necessary dependencies.
+## Before proceeding with the testing please make sure to install all the necessary dependencies.

 ## Instructions: